glennramalho/espmod/README.md

 to the CXXFLAGS.

 Download and install the esp IDF and the Arduino IDF.
 The esp IDF can be inside the Arduino directory.
+It should work with the latest versions but I used model Arduino 1.8.9 and ESP-IDF github from July 8th.

-Next download the ESPMOD and set the Makefile.vars to point to your Arduino and ESP directories.
+Next download the ESPMOD and set the Makefile.vars and Makefile to point to your SystemC, Arduino and ESP directories.
 This is because the ESPMOD attempts to not override all files but only the ones that were adapted to work with the tool.

-Then enter the examples directories and attempt to build a few of them.
-Once done you can try to run your on.
+Once done just do:

+ % make

+It should produce two .a lib files.
+Once done, enter one of the examples in the examples directory and and compile it also using make:

+ % cd examples
+ % cd Blink
+ % make

+And execute the model:

+ % ./Blink.x

+You should see the simulation run.
+You can optionally use the +waveform option to get a VCD file and view it using gtkwaves or some other viewer.

 # Status